ivanvanderbyl/ember-d3/README.md

 ```

 We've put together a [complete demo component](https://github.com/brzpegasus/ember-d3/blob/master/tests/dummy/app/components/simple-circles.js)
-which you can use to really get a feel for how to use the different packages
-provided by this addon.
+which you can use to really get a feel for how to use the different packages provided by this addon.

-## Specifying the `d3` version

-This addon is simply a loader for the `d3` NPM package.
-If you would like to
-specify a specific version on the d3 v4.x release track, you can do so by
-installing that version directly in your project, and this addon
-will load that version.

 ## Tree Shaking

-Under the hood we use Rollup to compile all the dependencies for D3, and Rollup
-supports basic tree shaking.
-If you want to avoid loading packages you don't need,
+Under the hood we use Rollup to compile all the dependencies for D3, and Rollup supports basic tree-shaking.
+If you want to avoid loading packages you don't need, you can exclude them in your project's config.

-you can exclude them in your project's config.
-Note: If a package you exclude is
+**Note:** If you exclude a package which
-a dependency of a package you include, it will be loaded regardless so fulfill that
+a dependency of another package, it will be loaded regardless to fulfil that dependency.

-dependency.
+**Note 2:** The global import of `d3` requires all packages, and must be on the exclusion list for this to have any effect.

 #### Dependency whitelist/blacklist
 In case you do not want to include *all* of d3's dependencies, you may whitelist
 the packages that you want to include in your project's `config/environment.js` file.